-185 Directed Study -Health (1) CSU RPT2 285 Directed Study - Health (2) CSU 385 Directed Study - Health (3) CSU
+185 Directed Study - Health (1) CSU 285 Directed Study - Health (2) CSU 385 Directed Study - Health (3) CSU Conference, 1 hour per unit.

 Allows students to pursue Directed Study in Health Education on a contract basis under the direction of a supervising instructor.

 Credit limit: A maximum of 3 units per subject in Directed Study may be taken for credit.